 Supplement plan A offers the most basic coverage, paying all remaining costs for expenses such as Part A coinsurance for hospital stays, first three pints of blood, Part B coinsurance or copayment, and hospice coinsurance or copayment.
 Plan F is the most extensive of all plans because it covers everything.

 Not all plans are available to those new to Medicare.
 Plans C and F are only available to those who turned 65 prior to January 1, 2020.
 Supplement plans cannot cover Part B deductibles anymore.
-For someone wanting the closest option, Plan G will be the best alternative.
+For someone wanting the closest option, Plan G may be the closest alternative.

 Medicare Supplements are not your only choice when it comes to taking your Medicare coverage the extra mile.
-Medicare Advantage and Medicaid are your alternatives, and while they might be the ideal policies for others, Medicare Supplements may work even better for you.
+Medicare Advantage and Medicaid are alternatives, and while they might be the ideal policies for some, Medicare Supplements may work even better for others.

 One may choose a Medicare Supplement plan over Medicare Advantage for these reasons: